 Below are quick links to your favorite classic cars

 Longstone Classic Tyres Blog

-Excitingly we have received some test tyres for the rerelease of the 345/35R15 Cinturato P7 from Pirelli.
-It seemed that the best thing to pop down and see Harry Metcalf at Harry’s Garage so that he could test the tyres for us, and here is the reply we have had from Harry.
+Excitingly we have received some test tyres for the rerelease of the 345/35R15 Cinturato P7 from PIRELLI.
+It seemed that the best thing to do was pop down and see Harry Metcalf at Harry’s Garage so that he could test the tyres for us and here is the reply we have had from Harry.

 Following on from our conversation on Friday, I managed to do a fair bit more driving in the Countach over the weekend and very pleased to report the new P7 tyres performed superbly and much above expectation!
 Key attributes I've noticed with the P7 compared to the P-Zero are as follows: